-The Bornite Project database comprises a total of 273 diamond drill (core) holes totalling 106,406 m; 203 holes target the Ruby Zone to the west and 58 holes target the South Reef area to the east.
+The Bornite database comprises a total of 273 diamond drill (core) holes totalling 106,406 m; 203 holes target the Ruby Zone to the west and 58 holes target the South Reef area to the east.
 The remaining 12 holes in the database are exploratory in nature and test for satellite mineralization proximal to the Bornite deposit or represent holes that encountered problems and were therefore abandoned.
-The database contains a total of 39,740 samples that were analyzed for copper content and 34,177 that were analyzed for cobalt content.
-Most holes drilled by Trilogy, plus a few select historical holes drilled by Kennecott, contain additional analyses for elements such as zinc, lead, gold, silver, and cobalt; at this time, only copper and cobalt show any significant economic potential, and the others were excluded from the estimation of mineral resources.
+A total of 242 drill holes are used in the mineral resource estimate contains a total of 39,740 samples that were analyzed for copper content and 34,177 that were analyzed for cobalt content.
+Most holes drilled by Trilogy, plus a few select historical holes drilled by Kennecott, contain additional analyses for elements such as zinc, lead, gold, silver, and cobalt.
+At this time, only copper has reasonable prospectus for eventual economic extraction.

-During the 2012, 2013 and 2014 field seasons, Trilogy collected samples from drill hole intervals that Kennecott never sampled.
+During the 2012, 2013 and 2014 field seasons, Trilogy collected samples from drill hole intervals that were not previously sampled.
 It is assumed that Kennecott did not sample these intervals because, visually, they did not exhibit the presence of high-grade copper mineralization (amenable to underground mining).
 In previous mineral resource estimates, these un-sampled intervals were assigned a default grade of 0% Cu.
-At this current stage, the majority of the core drilled by Kennecott has been sampled and analyzed for copper content.
+At this current stage, the majority of the core drilled by Kennecott has been sampled and analyzed for copper content and are included in the database.
 The sampling and assaying for cobalt is less extensive.
-Where assay data are not available, these intervals are assigned a zero grade for copper (0% Cu) when the host rocks are phyllite, or they left as "missing" when the host rocks are carbonates.
-No adjustments were made to intervals where cobalt grades are missing, and mineral resource estimates are estimated using the available sample data.
+Where assay data are not available, these intervals are assigned a zero grade for cobalt (0% Co) when the host rocks are phyllite, or they are left blank when the host rocks are carbonates.
 Individual sample intervals range from 3 cm to 39.58 m long and average 2.09 m.